Paul Chack

-Louis Paul André Chack, (12 February 1876 — 9 January 1945), was a French Navy officer, author and Nazi collaborator.
-He served in the Navy during the First World War, and spent the interwar period writing books on naval history, and agitating at the Far-Right.
-During the Second World War, he eagerly collaborated with the Nazi, presiding a so-called "Comité d'action antibolchévique" ("committee for anti-Bolshevik action").
-At the Liberation, he was arrested, tried to treason, and executed by firing squad.
+Louis Paul André Chack (12 February 1876 – 9 January 1945) was a French Navy officer, author and Nazi collaborator.
+He served in the Navy during the First World War and spent the interwar period writing books on naval history and agitating at the far right.
+During the Second World War, he eagerly collaborated with the Nazis and presided a so-called "Comité d'action antibolchévique" ("Committee for Anti-Bolshevik Action").
+At the Liberation, he was arrested, tried for treason and executed by firing squad.

 Biography

 Chack was born to Marie-Louise Chack, also known as "Marie Scalini" (1852–1931), and of Lord Fingall, who refused to marry her but still purchased a house for her and paid her a pension.

-Chack joined the École navale in October 1893, the 50th of the 75 students of the class of that year.
+Chack joined the École Navale in October 1893, the 50th of the 75 students of the class of that year.
 He graduated in 1896.

 He served on the battleship Hoche, then on Masséna in the North sea, and was promoted to Ensign first class in October 1898.
 He then served on Mouette at Constantinople, where he earned a Turkish medal by fighting a fire.

 Chack was promoted to lieutenant de vaisseau in May 1906, and given command of the submarine Grondin.
 In 1908, he was appointed as aid to the general governor of Indochina.

 He served on Jauréguiberry in 1912 as gunnery officer, and was promoted to the fire direction of the battleship Courbet in 1914.
 In June 1915, he was given command of the destroyer Massue, taking part in the Gallipoli campaign.
 On 27 November 1916, he attacked a German submarine, earning an Army-level mention in dispatches.

 Check was promoted to lieutenant-commander in July 1917, and to commander in June 1920.
 He captained the battleship Provence in the Mediterranean before transferring to the Service historique de la marine as Direction 1921.
 In 1927, he was received as a member of the Académie de marine.
 He was promoted to captain in July 1929, and retired from the Navy in November 1934 with the rank of captain.